Can Tailors Add Slits To Dresses? – Sizzling Fashion Trends

 Find a Skilled Tailor

-Look for a tailor with experience in dress alterations and who has a good understanding of garment construction.
+Look for a tailor with documented experience in dress alterations and demonstrated expertise in garment construction techniques.
+Request before-and-after photos of previous slit alteration work.

 Choose the Location and Length of the Slit